alichr/MCP-server/README.md

-# Employee Churn Prediction System
+# MCP Agentic AI System

 A comprehensive AI-powered system that predicts employee churn using machine learning models and intelligent agents.
 The system combines a FastAPI-based ML service, MCP (Model Context Protocol) tools, and a BeeAI framework agent to provide intelligent churn predictions with natural language explanations.